Volta-Charging/eslint-config-volta/README.md

 This rule errors when there are inconsistent newlines around function parentheses.
 Consistency wins readability.

-`'max-params': [ 'warn', { max: 4 }],`

-Warn when function argument list count reaches 4.
-Keep contracts down in complexity  and for flexibility use named/typed object contracts.

 # Testing New Linting Rules

 How do I know that the new eslint-config-volta will work good?
 Glad you asked partner!
 With our handy dandy `yarn link` testing's a doozy.
 Let me show yall: